-If I drank a cup of coffee today, it would be a momentous occasion…seeing as how nary a drop of this cherished elixir has ever passed these lips of mine since I arrived on this earth some 57 years ago.
+If I drank a cup of coffee today, it would be a momentous occasion, seeing as how nary a drop of this cherished elixir has ever passed these lips of mine since I arrived on this earth some 57 years ago.
 Should I break down now, after decades of faithful abstinence, and deeply imbibe this seemingly universally adored beverage?

-think I will go to my grave never having tasted the stuff.
+No. I think I will go to my grave never having tasted the stuff.
 You can put that on my tombstone if you’d like.

-Norm Tedford—the man who never drank a cup of coffee.”
+Norm Tedford—the man who never drank a cup of coffee.

 I rather enjoy the sound of that.
 You got to have a lasting legacy in this transitory world of ours, and this might as well be mine.
 It just never really appealed to me.
 Just something about it.
 Don’t get me wrong.
 I love the smell of it brewing – its intoxicating aroma that is somehow both pungent and inviting.

 Still, you cannot tempt me to drink a cup now no matter what you do.
-No…It’s been too many years.
+It’s been too many years.
 I would not even know where to start.
 It is much too late for me to embark on a career as a coffee connoisseur.

-The world of my childhood seemed too reminiscent of the world of the 1950s, where everyone drank coffee, lived in beautiful domiciles straight out of the pages of “Better Home and
+The world of my childhood seemed too reminiscent of the world of the 1950s, where everyone drank coffee, lived in beautiful domiciles straight out of the pages of Better Home and

 Lots of folks are nostalgic for this period in our recent history.
 Not I.

 Part of me still retains this loathsome fear.
-I won’t ever give in to this sort of joyless existence, so do not tempt me with your caramel macchiatos and your cinnamon dolce lattes with their insanely robust flavor and off-the-chart mouthfeel.
+I won’t ever give in to this sort of joyless existence, so do not tempt me with your caramel macchiatos and your cinnamon dolce lattes with their insanely robust flavor and off the chart mouthfeel.

 If I caved and had myself a cup, I fear my perceptions would darken.
 No longer would I be able to perceive the incandescent joy of a sunflower, dancing in a sultry August breeze.
 I would lose my ability to feel the all-embracing love of a beneficent universe.
 I will have none of it.